Muchun-Yen/Driving-Wheel-Hub-Motor-with-Arduino/README.md

 #Driving Wheel Hub Motor with Arduino

-The follows picures shows the wheel hub motor which we used with 6" radius, 30 poles, and 27 windings.
+The follows picures shows the wheel hub motor which we used with 6" diameter, 30 poles, and 27 windings.
 ![The Wheel Hub Motor](https://github.com/Muchun-Yen/Driving-Wheel-Hub-Motor-with-Arduino/blob/master/The%20Wheel%20Hub%20Motor.jpeg)

 ## In this project the BLDC drive board support by NTHU.
 ![BLDC Drive Board](https://github.com/Muchun-Yen/Driving-Wheel-Hub-Motor-with-Arduino/blob/master/BLDC%20Drive%20Board.png)

-#### In this system architecture, we need a board with at least 2 serial ports for communication between motor drive board and upper device.
+In this system architecture, we need a board with at least 2 serial ports for communication between motor drive board and upper device.
 Therefor We choosed the Arduino mega 2560 which has 3 HW serial ports. one Arduino mega 2560 board works for control the left wheel hub motor.
 Another is doing the same thing for right wheel hub motor.
-	Both of the two Arduino mega 2560 boards work independent and always ready to receive control messages from upper device, and feedback the motor control related infomation to it. the last one Arduino Mega 2560 board works for build a bridge for connect ROS system and motor control system.
+Both of the two Arduino mega 2560 boards work independent and always ready to receive control messages from upper device, and feedback the motor control related infomation to it.

+the last one Arduino Mega 2560 board works for build a bridge for connect ROS system and motor control system.

 ## There is the system diagram for reference.
 ![Arduino Control System Design](https://github.com/Muchun-Yen/Driving-Wheel-Hub-Motor-with-Arduino/blob/master/Arduino%20Control%20System%20Design.png)

 ## Operation Steps
-	After you download the sourcode to the Arduino mega 2560 boards, you can have a easy test by the following steps.
+	After you download the sourcode to the Arduino mega 2560 boards, you can test by the following steps.
 ```javascript
 Terminal 1:$ roscore
 Terminal 2:$ rosrun rosserial_python serial_node.py _port:=/dev/ttyACM0 _baud:=57600